 Is There a Connection Between Dry Socket & Smoking?

-Unfortunately, yes, there is a connection between dry socket and smoking .
+Unfortunately, yes, there is a connection between dry socket and smoking.
 Dentists will advise you to wait a few days after dental surgery to smoke because of the inhalation motion that you do to smoke.
 When you pull in air, or suck, there’s the potential to dislodge a blood clot.
 When this happens, dry socket occurs.
-A dry socket is when a blood clot doesn’t form where your tooth was extracted, essentially leaving an open, dry socket.
+A dry socket is when blood clots don’t form where your tooth was extracted, essentially leaving an open, dry socket.

 Dry sockets can be extremely painful, especially on top of the pain already established from surgery.
 Thus, you want to do everything in your power to avoid getting a dry socket — like smoking directly after surgery or drinking out of a straw.